(Adopted January 2015; Fee Schedule updated March 2019)

 A $60 annual registration fee is charged per bike, and will not be subject to proration.

 A $200 fee is charged for a minimum four-hour non-move scheduled use of an elevator.
-Security guard supervision is required.
+This covers required security guard supervision.
 An additional fee of $50 per hour is charged for usage in excess of four hours.

 GARAGE OIL LEAKS